coda/packs-sdk/docs/guides/advanced/schemas.md

 ### Schema identity

-When used in a sync table the object schema itself must have a unique identifier, know as it's identity.
+When used in a sync table the object schema itself must have a unique identifier, know as its identity.
 This acts like a namespace for the schema, allowing the system to distinguish objects that have the same ID.

 Sync table definitions have an `identityName` field you can use to easily set this.
-However, in some cases you also need to set the identity in the schema itself by adding an `identity` to your schema and setting it's `name` field.
+However, in some cases you also need to set the identity in the schema itself by adding an `identity` to your schema and setting its `name` field.

 ```ts
 let MovieSchema = coda.makeObjectSchema({